 Which coffeemaker brings out the most flavorful yet satisfying taste in your cup?
 Still confused?
-Well, most of the coffeemaker's are capable to make a good cup of coffee good.
+Well, most of the coffeemaker's are capable of making a good cup of coffee good.

 However, you can make it more satisfying by following the pro-tips from our coffee insider.
-Here are the top coffeemakers you probably using or planning to have and how you can make the most of your equipment.
+Here are the top coffeemakers you are *probably* already using or planning to buy and how you can make the most of your equipment.

 Pod Brewing Machines

 This may be difficult to hear, but it’s the truth: you will never be able to make an excellent, strong, flavorful cup of coffee with a pod brewer.
 But since you’ve already spent money on a pod brewer, are you stuck with dull coffee?
 Not at all.

 Use your pod brewer for instant hot water with another brewing method like a Chemex, French press or an AeroPress for a rich, flavorful cup that still only takes a few minutes to brew.

 One of the most elegant preparations, it seems many people are intimidated to try this seemingly complex brewing method.
 Don’t be fooled!
 There are just a couple of things you need to make sure you do:

 1. Get coffee ground the right size.

 Do not use ground coffee from the store!
 You need to purchase whole bean coffee and grind it yourself or purchase coffee from a small company that will grind it specifically for use in your Chemex.

 Many restaurants don’t even know this tip!
 Once you’ve added hot water to your coffee grounds, you need to agitate the grounds in the water to make sure there are no air pockets, that all the grounds are wet and submerged.